iThorgrim/WotLK-Extensions/Docs/GraphicsFunctions.md

 # Graphics Enhanced Functions

+This module extends the WoW 3.3.5a client's graphics capabilities by patching hardcoded limits and exposing new Lua functions for addon developers.

 ## Overview

 The Graphics Enhanced system patches several internal client limitations:
 - **View Distance (Farclip)**: Extended from 1277 to 3831
 - **Camera Distance**: Extended from 50 to 500
+- **Horizon Scale**: Extended from 3-6 range to 1-12
 - **Environment Detail**: Extended from 0.5-1.5 range to 0.5-6.0
 - **Fog**: Patched to reduce the "blue fog wall" effect